TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererroroperationnotalloweddatabasemirroringenabled.md

 We have identified that your operation failed because Azure backup does not support mirror databases and database snapshots for backup and restore operations.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue you can remove the database mirroring session of the database for the operation to complete successfully.
-Alternatively, if the database is already protected, then **Stop backup** operation on the database.
+* To resolve this issue, remove the database mirroring session of the database for the operation to complete successfully
+* Alternatively, if the database is already protected, then **Stop backup** operation on the database